cucumber-attic/gherkin2/README.md

   * History.md
 * Run `bundle update`, so Gemfile.lock gets updated with the changes.
 * Commit changes, otherwise you will get an error at the end when a tag is made.
-* Run `bundle exec rake gems:prepare && ./build_native_gems.sh && bundle exec rake release:ALL`
+* Run `i686-w64-mingw32-gcc -v && bundle exec rake gems:prepare && ./build_native_gems.sh && bundle exec rake release:ALL`

 ## Note on Patches/Pull Requests